 - Aeration is also necessary for plant health and sustainability.

-- Above all, after harvesting of plants, it’s easy to store the leaf in the refrigerator for a long time
+- Above all, after harvesting plants, it’s easy to store the leaf in the refrigerator for a long time

 Propagation of aloe vera plants is also done through cutting.
 Similarly, this method takes a long time in growing aloe vera and developing new plants.